 - Evidence of English language proficiency (TOEFL, GRE/GMAT scores).

-- Applicants should be under 40 years of age and in sound health.
+- Applicants should be in sound health.

 - Candidates already studying in the U.S. are ineligible for a Fulbright grant.

 - Candidates who have resided in the United States for five or more consecutive years during the six-year period preceding the date of application are ineligible for a Fulbright grant.

 All candidates will be considered without regard to race, color, religion, and sex.

 - Application form (please use the standard IIE form to apply for this grant.)
 The web-based Fulbright Foreign Student application is located at apply.embark.com/student/fulbright/international.
 All supplemental documents are accessible at foreign.fulbrightonline.org/fulbrightpage.html;